Rutherfordium: Discovery

 Rutherfordium was reportedly first detected in 1964 at the Joint Institute for Nuclear Research at Dubna (Soviet Union at the time).
+Researchers there bombarded a plutonium-242 target with neon-22 ions; a spontaneous fission activity with half-life 0.3 ± 0.1 seconds was detected and assigned to 260104.
+Later work found no isotope of element 104 with this half-life, so that this assignment must be considered incorrect.

-Researchers there bombarded a plutonium-242 target with neon-22 ions and separated the reaction products by gradient thermochromatography after conversion to chlorides by interaction with ZrCl4.
+In 1966–1969, the experiment was repeated.
+This time, the reaction products by gradient thermochromatography after conversion to chlorides by interaction with ZrCl4.
 The team identified spontaneous fission activity contained within a volatile chloride portraying eka-hafnium properties.
-Though a half-life was not accurately determined, later calculations indicated that the product was most likely rutherfordium-259 (259Rf in standard notation):